ThunderRazor/stationeers_startconditionsCOMMANDER/ReadMe_VERYIMPORTANT!!!.txt

 The name of the file is not important, but it is very important that you only have ONE (1) starting conditions xml file in the Data\ folder!!!

+Suggestion:
+In the Data/ folder, create a new folder named ORIGINAL to put your original xml file for safe-keeping.
+In the Data/ folder, create a 2nd new folder named MODS to store all your mod xml files to avoid conflicts.

 Therefore, BEFORE YOU ADD THE MOD TO YOUR Data\ FOLDER, you must:
-1. Move the original startconditions.xml file into a safe folder (a folder within the Data\ is fine).
+1. Move the original startconditions.xml file into a safe folder (in your ORIGINAL\ folder).
-2. Extract and keep all starconditions mod files in a different safe folder (a folder within the Data\ is fine too).
+2. Extract and keep all starconditions mod files in a different safe folder (in your MODS\ folder).
 3. Copy only the mod xml file you want into Data\